pydantic/pydantic/docs/usage/models.md

 ```

 To be included in the signature, a field's alias or name must be a valid Python identifier.
-*pydantic* prefers aliases over names, but may use field names if the alias is not a valid Python identifier.
+Pydantic prefers aliases over names, but may use field names if the alias is not a valid Python identifier.

 If a field's alias and name are both invalid identifiers, a `**data` argument will be added.
 In addition, the `**data` argument will always be present in the signature if `Config.extra` is `Extra.allow`.

 ## Structural pattern matching

-*pydantic* supports structural pattern matching for models, as introduced by [PEP 636](https://peps.python.org/pep-0636/) in Python 3.10.
+Pydantic supports structural pattern matching for models, as introduced by [PEP 636](https://peps.python.org/pep-0636/) in Python 3.10.

 ```py requires="3.10" lint="skip"
 from pydantic import BaseModel